Over the past few years, there has been a huge shift from betting to football trading.

 - Red cards

+Red cards also affect prices, often causing markets to overreact.
+Many fans think that a team with 10 men will automatically go on to lose by a large number of goals, but traders know very differently.
 A 10-man team may sit back to defend, especially if the score is level.
 It's not very easy to break down a well organised defence when a team has 11 men and it's not that much easier against 10 either.
 The market, however, usually moves in favour of the team with 11 men and sometimes that isn't helpful.

+Liquidity is the amount of money available in a betting exchange market and it varies greatly from match to match.
 When you want to trade out, you need to have someone else offering the price you need on Betfair otherwise you're stuck.

 Match Odds markets tend to have the best liquidity and in bigger leagues, such as the English Premier League, liquidity is never a problem.
 There is always money waiting to be matched on both sides of the market – back and lay – so you can get in and out of trades whenever you like.